 These homemade feather-light Hamburger Buns are as soft as the grocery store buns!
 No more dense hamburger buns!
-They are amazingly soft, airy and even get those classic wrinkle signature marks!
+They are amazingly soft, airy and even get those classic wrinkled signature marks!

 Feather-light Hamburger Buns